raghvendra03/66-Days-of-Data/README.md

 ### Day 37
 * Performed EDA on a banking loan dataset to determine if an individual will fully repay or debit their loan.
 Completed days 10 &11 of #30daysofML

+### Day 38
+* Read a couple of chapters from Storytelling from Data.
+Spent some time working on data science use cases.
+Completed days 12 & 13 of #30daysofML